 Windbreak Your Home: Guide to Weather Protection

 Protect your home from the elements!
-There are many environmental factors that ruin happy living situations, and nothing's worse than getting a chilly breeze during a winter night.
-Today, we are starting the conversation about windbreaks., natural and artificial.
-Find out more information on energy efficient homes and fighting climate change!
+There are many environmental factors that ruin happy living situations, and nothing's worse than getting a cold winter wind blowing through your house and increasing your heating costs.
+Today, we are starting the conversation about windbreaks, natural and artificial.
+Good home design means thinking about wind protection for your home.
+Find out more information on energy-efficient homes and fighting climate change!

 Natural or landscape wind barriers often include a number of carefully placed trees and/or shrubs near a home.
-The strategic placement is used to reduce a home’s wind impact by redirecting the wind flow.
-Wind blocking trees cuts down the effect of wind chill, ultimately lessening the need to heat your home.
-You can save money on energy bills!
-The most common plants used are evergreen trees and shrubs.
-The trees are popular because once fully grown, they are high enough to block wind and send it over your house rather than a direct impact.
+The strategic placement is used to reduce a home’s high wind impact by redirecting the strong wind flow.
+Wind-blocking trees cuts down the effect of wind chill, ultimately lessening the need to heat your home. with the right trees, you can save money on energy bills!
+The most common plants used are dense evergreen trees and shrubs.
+Conifer trees are popular because once fully grown, they are high enough to block wind and send it over your house rather than a direct impact.